 - Headache – On rare occasions, the needle pierces the covering of the spinal cord, which can cause a headache that may last for a few days if left untreated.

 - Spinal block: This can be used alone or in combination with an epidural, which is referred to as a combined spinal epidural (CSE).
-For this, a physician anesthesiologist provides medication through a needle inserted in the lower back into the spinal canal.
+For this, an anesthesiologist provides medication through a needle inserted in the lower back into the spinal canal.
 The relief from pain is immediate and lasts from an hour and a half to three hours.
 You will be numb from your abdomen to your legs and feel no pain.
 A spinal block can be used for vaginal childbirth as well as for a planned C-section.

 - Analgesics: These pain medications are delivered through an IV line into a vein or injected into a muscle.
 Analgesics can include bothopioid and non-opioid medications and temporarily relieve pain but do not eliminate it.